Life at a B-school: A Study on Curriculum, Placement, & More at Altera Institute

 The Nuances of Altera Institute: Quality Over Optics

-Altera’s placement approach reflects its unique philosophy, which believes that the quality of roles secured by students is more important than placement statistics.
+The placement strategy of Altera Institute is based on its distinctive philosophy, which holds that the quality of the positions students secure is more significant than placement statistics.

-The Class of 2025 achieved 100% placement, positioning Altera Institute among India’s top 30 B-schools, which is a notable achievement for a young institution.
+The Class of 2025 had a 100% placement rate, which is an impressive feat for a young institution.
 The median package was ₹18.14 LPA, the average was ₹16.85 LPA, and the highest offer was ₹26.08 LPA.
-Notably, 70% of students secured roles above ₹15 LPA, which are high-growth positions typically reserved for experienced professionals or graduates from tier-1 B-schools.
+Notably, 70% of the students have been offered jobs above ₹15 LPA, which are high-growth roles typically given to experienced professionals or those graduating out of tier-1 B-schools.

 One of the best features of the institute is its placements.
 Unlike traditional B-schools, where graduates usually join field sales or operations, 89% of students at Altera Institute received digital and AI-first positions.
 The breakdown also includes: